PaulHInfo/Gencert/readme.md

 # Gencert
 This is perhaps the worst way in the world to practise golang.
-Il s'agit d'un générateur de certificat.
+This is a certificate generator.

 ## Way to use it
 First you need to install go and gofpdf :